cardinalblue/android-kraft-shade/doc_website/docs/pipeline-dsl/best-practices.md

 ### Extract Reusable Components

-Extract commonly used effect combinations into extension functions:
+Extract commonly used effect combinations into extension functions or use [PipelineModifier](./pipeline-modifier.md) for more complex reusable components:

 ```kotlin
 // Extension function for a common effect combination